 Contact us to learn more about PPH

-If you are a local health department interested in trainings or technical assistance on community power-building or how to collaborate with community organizers, please contact email@example.com.
+Are you a local health department interested in trainings or technical assistance on community power-building or how to collaborate with community organizers?
+A community power-building organization interested in connecting or collaborating with a local health department?